WeiquanLuo/LCA-PetFoodSupplyChain/README.md

 }
 ```

-## Lienar RegressionModeling with log10 transformation
+## Linear Regression Modeling with log10 Transformation on Input and Output

 ``` r
 # create a dataframe with a column with impact variable names